jupyterhub/the-littlest-jupyterhub/docs/contributing/plugins.rst

 Here is a non-exhaustive list of known TLJH plugins:

-- `tljh-pangeo <https://github.com/yuvipanda/tljh-pangeo>`_: TLJH Plugin for setting up the Pangeo Stack
+- `tljh-pangeo <https://github.com/yuvipanda/tljh-pangeo>`_: TLJH plugin for setting up the Pangeo Stack
 - `tljh-voila-gallery <https://github.com/voila-dashboards/tljh-voila-gallery>`_: TLJH plugin that installs a gallery of Voilà dashboards
 - `tljh-repo2docker <https://github.com/plasmabio/tljh-repo2docker>`_: TLJH plugin to build multiple user environments with `repo2docker <https://repo2docker.readthedocs.io>`_.
+- `tljh-shared-directory <https://github.com/kafonek/tljh-shared-directory>`_: TLJH plugin which sets up a *shared directory* for the Hub users in ``/srv/scratch``.

 If you have authored a plugin, please open a PR to add it to this list!